-Whether you tell anyone receiving gifts in your Will is up to you.
+Whether you tell any of your children, grandchildren, or others receiving gifts in your Will is up to you.

 When you die, your original Will must be probated to have any effect.
 "Probate" means to establish that your Will is valid in court.
 There is a 4-year deadline from the date of your death to probate the Will.